If you want to know how to record a ukulele in your home recording studio properly, you are in the right place.

 There are numerous ways to record your ukulele.
 If you own an electric ukulele, you can just plug it into your audio interface and start recording it like any other electric instrument.

 But this guide is about acoustic ukulele recording.
 Here you will learn how to record a ukulele with microphones.
 And there are different things to consider before you start the recording session.

 Let’s start and learn how to create a good recording environment, how to choose mics, place them correctly, and start recording.

 1. Avoid Any Noise

 The first thing you should do before starting to record a ukulele is to eliminate any noise that may interfere with your recording.
 You want your recording to be as clean as possible.

 First, of course, your room must have a good recording environment.
 You need to treat your room acoustically.
 The recording will be much better when the room is properly treated.

 Next, make sure there is no outside noise coming into your room.
 If you have an air conditioner in your recording room, turn it off.
 Also, turn off anything that makes even a small sound or noise.

 Also, choose a soft chair or couch to sit on while you are playing and recording the ukulele.
 If a chair has some cracking or any other sound, a microphone will pick it up and the recording won’t be as clean as it should be.

 So, the goal is to eliminate any type of sound while you are recording your ukulele with microphones.
 The microphone must pick up the ukulele sound as cleanly as possible.

 2. Choose A Good Ukulele Microphone

 A very important gear when you record a ukulele is the microphone.
-The quality of sound is heavily dependent on the mic.
+The quality of sound is heavily dependent on how you mic the ukulele.
 The quality of the ukulele is also important but you can get a good sound with an affordable ukulele if you have a good mic.

 You need to choose the best recording microphone you can find.
 You don’t need to buy an expensive microphone.
 Many affordable mics are great for recording acoustic instruments.